DavidAngell/doctor-who-rs/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 If you have a suggestion that would make this site, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "i did john's mom".
 Thank You.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)